 Tools ↑ Back to top

-In the tools tab there are a handful of helpful buttons that can help address things like user capabilities, customer sessions, and more.
+In the Tools tab are helpful buttons that can address items such as user capabilities and customer sessions.

 With transients you can clear both WooCommerce transients and all expired transients from WordPress with the Clear transients and the Clear expired transients buttons.
 Transients are a standardized way to store cached data temporarily in the database.